One creative step in the fight against homelessness in Toronto

 “It’s a community project—I just asked for the bus.
 It’s taken on a life of its own.”

-The implications of cleanliness go further than social alienation, says City Hall councillor Joe Mihevc, who supports the initiative.
+The implications of cleanliness go further than social alienation, says Toronto city councillor Joe Mihevc, who supports the initiative.
 “There is a real correlation between mental health and hygiene,” he says.
 “When people look their best, they can feel their best and can return more easily to mainstream society.”
 While many people in shelters have jobs, he says, many more aren’t employed because they’re not appropriately attired.

 What started as one woman’s passion project is highlighting how the needs of those experiencing homeless are finally being better understood.
 “In days of old we offered a mat or a cot and then you were back on the street on your own,” Mihevc says.
 “Now we’re realizing that the only way to solve homelessness is to give a deeper evolution of services.”
 With people like Daniel around, it’s more possible than ever.
 “I don’t have experience working with the homeless,” she says.
 “But I can put myself in their shoes.” ♥